-Assets that are held for collection of contractual cash flows where those cash flows represent sole payments of principal and interest (SPPI), and that are not designated at FVTPL, are measured at amortized cost.
+Assets that are held for collection of contractual cash flows where those cash flows represent solely payments of principal and interest (SPPI), and that are not designated at FVTPL, are measured at amortized cost.
 The carrying amount of these assets is adjusted by any ECL recognized and measured.
 Interest income from these financial assets is included in 'Interest income' using the effective interest rate method.

-Amortized cost financial assets include deposits in bank, other investment, and receivables.
+Amortized cost financial assets include deposits in bank, other investments and receivables.

-Deposits in bank include deposits held at call with a bank and short-term highly liquid investments with maturities of three months or less from the date of acquisition and are considered as cash equivalents.
-Other investment consists of short-term deposit with a term of more than 90 days from the date of acquisition.
-Receivables consist of interest receivable.
+Deposits in bank include deposits held at call with a bank and short-term highly liquid investments with maturities of three months or less from the date of acquisition, which are considered as cash equivalents.
+Other investments consist of short-term and long-term deposits with terms of more than 90 days and 1 year, respectively, from date of acquisition.
+Receivables consist of interest receivable and capital shares receivable.